hberberoglu/wp-favorite-posts/README.md

 # Features

 - Visitors can create a list of favorite posts
-- Logged in visitors favorite posts are stored
+- Logged in visitor's favorite posts are stored for the visitor to see again later
+- Anonymous visitor's favorite posts are stored as a session cookie
-- Shortcode to display visitor's favorites in a page
+- Shortcode to display visitor's favorites in a page: [wp-favorite-posts]
-- Shortcode to display all favorite posts in a page
+- Shortcode to display all favorite posts in a page: [wpfp-most number='5']
-- Widget to display favorite posts
+- Widget to display favorite posts in sidebars: "Most Favorited Posts"
 - Dashboard widget to display stats
+- Site admin can reset all stats
+- Visitors can clear their own list with a single click
-- Display text link with or without thumbnail
+- Display favorite post text links with or without thumbnail
 - Position thumbnail relative to text link
 - Set thumbnail image size (independently for dashboard widget, shortcode list(s) and sidebar widget)
 - Easily configured language text for buttons and other items of display
 - Translateable
 - Each list display route uses its own configurable template.

+See [readme.txt](readme.txt) for more details.

+See [Changelog.txt](changelog.txt) for change history.

 # Screenshots